 Proportion of patients failing to achieve a minimally Clinically Important Difference (MCID) in improvement in pain score

 For each case or region of injury at least one Patient-Reported Outcome -or PRO form should be completed.
 Each completed PRO will equal 2 measures; Functional and NPRS pain.
-The practitioner will collect measures from NDI, KOS, MDQ, LEFS, and DASH cases throughout the reporting year.
+The practitioner will collect measures from NDI, KOS, MDQ, LEFS, and Q-DASH cases throughout the reporting year.
 Therefore at the end of the reporting year, Keet will submit all 10 of those measures.
-(2 for each PRO form collected) Your practitioner must submit data for at least 6 of these measures; meaning at least 3 of these regions of injury (NDI, KOS, MDQ, LEFS, DASH) per reporting year.
+(2 for each PRO form collected) Your practitioner must submit data for at least 6 of these measures; meaning at least 3 of these regions of injury (NDI, KOS, MDQ, LEFS, Q-DASH) per reporting year.

 Please review the Quality Measures and how they score in this section: